I started AO year 1 with my youngest daughter (aka Moozle) at the beginning of this year just before she turned 7 years of age.

 The Martha Years by Melissa Wiley

-Melissa Wiley has written a series of books based on Laura Ingalls Wilder\’s great grandmother.
-We have the unabridged hardback volumes but they\’re hard to find so grab them if you do find them.
-Here\’s a list of them in chronological order.
+Melissa Wiley has written a series of books based on Laura Ingalls Wilder’s great grandmother.
+We have the unabridged hardback volumes but they’re hard to find so grab them if you do come across them.
+Here’s a list of them in chronological order.

 Joseph Haydn, The Merry Little Peasant & Franz Schubert and His Merry Friends by Opal Wheeler & Sybil Deucher

 Benjamin West & his Cat Grimalkin by Marguerite Henry